-Legal succession of the Free City of Danzig, the Federal Republic of Germany and the German Democratic Republic taking into account the 2 + 4 Treaty.
+Legal succession of the Free City of Danzig, the Federal Republic of Germany and the German Democratic Republic taking into account the Two-plus-Four Treaty.

-The Constitution of the Free City of Danzig shall become the Constitution of Germany with the amendments already approved in the 2 + 4 Treaty.
+The Constitution of the Free City of Danzig shall become the Constitution of Germany with the amendments already approved in the Two-plus-Four Treaty.

-Part I ORGANISATION OF THE STATE
+Part I. ORGANISATION OF THE STATE